soulomoon/arith/arith3/README.md

 ## Extension to insert the source span into context

 Inserting the source span into context (more specifically the monad reader) could be written as an extension in a combinator style.
-First some handy type synonym
+First some handy type synonym to avoid lengthy typing.

 ```haskell
 type Evaluator m v = Expr -> m v